ydydsnyd/mono/doc/docs/howto-launch.md

 - It is extremely important to ensure that your datastore and/or the way you use it guarantees the consistency and isolation properties required for Replicache to work as designed.
 These properties are:

   - the effects of a transaction are revealed atomically
-  - within a transaction, reads are consistent, ie, reading the same item twice always results in the value, unless changed within the transaction
+  - within a transaction, reads are consistent, ie, reading the same item twice always results in the same value, unless changed within the transaction
   - a transaction sees the effects of all previously committed transactions

   For example, MySQL's **SERIALIZABLE** isolation level provides these guarantees.

-We need to add here information for popular datastores, so if you would like us to look into your particular datastore or if you have any questions, please [contact us](https://replicache.dev/#contact).
+  If would like some advice on how to set up your particular datastore correctly, or if you have any questions, please [contact us](https://replicache.dev/#contact).

 ## Push endpoint